TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Miscellaneous.md

 Some definitions:

 - GHTCP stands for Guitar Hero Three Control Panel, a tool to modify Guitar Hero 3, which includes importing songs.
-- Feedback refers to the Feedback Editor program, not the never-released game built off of it.
+- Feedback refers to the Feedback Editor program.

 | Key            | Description                                                                                                  | Data type |
 | :---           | :----------                                                                                                  | :-------- |